Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 The American Pit Bull Terrier is a breed that originates from England.
 It was developed from the English Bulldog and was bred to have leaner and taller builds for more agility.
 It was bred by American farmers to help protect their crops.
 American Pitbulls are also great hunting companions because of their muscular builds, helping hunters take down bears and wild boars.

-The American Pitbull is known to have docile and manageable personalities.
+The American Pitbull is known to have a docile and manageable personalities.
 This is because the United States made it illegal to produce fighting dogs which led to slowly wiping out the aggressive traits of the American Pitbull.
 Despite its strong appearance, the American Pitbull is a gentle giant that gets along great with kids.
-Read more about this in This Article.
+Read more about this Here.

 The Pocket Bully’s Personality